Human Research Ethics Committee (HREC)

 National Mutual Acceptance applications involving children and adolescents should be directed to CAHS HREC (external site).

-Non HREC Activity
+Non HREC activity

-Authorised Prescriber
+Authorised prescriber

+The HREC is occasionally asked to provide support for applications under the Therapeutic Goods Administration (TGA) Authorised Prescriber scheme.
 Applications from medical practitioners seeking to become an authorised prescriber of an ‘unapproved’ therapeutic good should not be submitted via the RGS.

-The medical practitioner’s application for HREC approval to apply for authorised prescriber status with the Therapeutic Goods Administration (TGA) must be made in writing and provide sufficient evidence to justify the use of the ‘unapproved’ therapeutic good.
+The medical practitioner’s application for HREC approval to apply for authorised prescriber status with the TGA must be made in writing and provide sufficient evidence to justify the use of the ‘unapproved’ therapeutic good.
 More information on applying to be an authorised prescriber can be found on the TGA website (external site).

-Case Reports or Series
+Case reports or series

 Reporting individual or a series of cases is an important mechanism by which to inform peers of novel or noteworthy clinical phenomena, suggest directions for future research and provide an opportunity for early career medical staff to participate in academia.